 If you are considering outsourcing some piece or all of your monitoring services, you’ll also want to look into the training of all analysts who will be working with your data and what will happen as part of their response.
 How will they communicate with you to avoid alert fatigue, but still inform you with reporting?
 What happens in an event or incident?
 Who will you talk to if you call them with a need, or if you receive a call as part of a response?
 For example, when our customers have an incident that needs to be escalated, or if they have a problem on-site, they can pick up the phone and know they are talking to an analyst who knows their environment–not an unfamiliar person who is sitting in a call center somewhere.
 You’ll personally talk to Scott, or Jessica, or one of our other specialists.
 That’s something our TRUE Labs team emphasizes as invaluable, and feedback from our customers lets us know they are always relieved to know they can get to someone right away, and that person will not only understand their situation, but could even come on-site in case of an emergency.
 When time is of the essence, if you have been compromised, that is peace of mind.

-Taking this one step further in his webinar, Geoff Wilson digs into the cost of staffing this internally, helping customers make predictions based on realistic figures.
-To help you calculate this, Geoff shows how to correlate the extent of monitoring you expect (hours required during the work week) with how many full time employees (FTE) would be needed to fulfill those hours.
+Taking this one step further, we dig into the cost of staffing this internally, helping customers make predictions based on realistic figures.
+To help you calculate this, correlate the extent of monitoring you expect (hours required during the work week) with how many full time employees (FTE) would be needed to fulfill those hours.
 So if monitoring only 8am-5pm, M-F is acceptable for your organization, this will call for 2-3 FTEs, conservatively, when you allow for sick days, holidays, leave, etc. Multiply that number by what starting analysts make at your organization.
 If you require 24/7/365 monitoring and response, the number of FTEs required will be more like 7-10, again on the conservative side.
 (Some industry estimates place that number closer to 12 FTEs.)
 That will help you determine whether you want to manage all, some, or none of your SOC services in-house, informing your decision to go with SIEM, Managed SIEM, co-Managed SIEM, MDR, etc. The way to evaluate and compare is by the level of service you are getting on the management and response side for each.
 Since providers will delineate their services differently, it’s a good idea to really dig into what you are getting and work with an expert at each provider who will help you compare “apples to apples”.

 Money Lost Between Multiple Providers